paulgovan/QRAGadget/README.md

 devtools::install_github('paulgovan/QRAGadget')
 ```

-After installatin is complete, if you are using [RStudio](https://www.rstudio.com/products/rstudio/) (v0.99.878 or later), QRAGadget will appear in the Addins dropdown menu.
+After installation is complete, if you are using [RStudio](https://www.rstudio.com/products/rstudio/) (v0.99.878 or later), QRAGadget will appear in the Addins dropdown menu.
 Otherwise, to launch the gadget, simply type:

 ```
 QRAGadget()